Pseudonymisation Tool#

 -c, --clear_values

-Use this flag to simply clear the values of all of the identifying elements in the anonymised DICOM files, as opposed to replacing them with ‘dummy’ values.
+Use this flag to simply clear the values of all of the identifying elements in the pseudonymised DICOM files, as opposed to replacing them with ‘dummy’ values.

 Default: False